sudhir-yadav/Chess-Robot/README.md

 <br/>

 ### About Project
-Started as a college project. `CHESS ROBOT ` is an IOT project , which demonstrate interation between web interface and real mechanical devices.
-Project is still under construction and only web part is currently shared as an open source distribution.
+The CHESS ROBOT began as a college project and is an IOT project showcasing the integration between web interface and physical mechanical devices.
+While the project is still being developed, the web portion is currently available as an open-source distribution.
 ### Project Glimpse
 <p align="center"><img src="https://sudhir-yadav.github.io/Chess-Robot/document/demo.gif" alt="chess-coin-properties-individual-img" ></p>

 ### In General
-A general chess board consist of 64 square labeled from A1 to H8.So the movement on the board can also be addressed via square name.
-[For example a chess coin pawn moves one step horizontally from A2 -> A3] .
-Chess board consist of 6 different types of coins which are pawn,knight,queen,bishop,king and rook.
-Each of these coin move differently in same / different directions.
-These chess coin moves in 3 major directions which are horizontal,vertical and diagonal.There is one extra derived move named as L movement for our reference (i.e of knight which moves 2 and half step).
+A typical chess board comprises of 64 squares, labeled from A1 to H8.
+The movement of pieces on the board can be indicated by their corresponding square names.
+For instance, a pawn can move one step horizontally from A2 to A3.
+The chess board is made up of six different types of pieces: pawn, knight, queen, bishop, king, and rook.
+Each of these pieces moves differently, either in the same or in different directions.
+Their movements can be classified into three main categories: horizontal, vertical, and diagonal.
+Additionally, there is an extra move type called the L movement, which refers to the movement of the knight that involves two and a half steps.

 ### Setup
 Yet to be written .